Five towns, one community

 local businesses year-round.

 There is little that is "local" about KHTO.
 The airport currently serves a handful of local recreational pilots, some of whom are part-time residents or live in other towns.
+A handful of others operate or work in airport-related businesses.

 Non-essential air travel is a costly, environmentally-egregious travel option, a convenience for a few at great cost to residents and our environment.
 Wealthy families have lived here or have summered here for generations, without the need to travel here by air.